cloudlesslabs/pulumix/README.md

 ## AWS recap
 ### IAM, Policies and co

-The typical scenario when configuring IAM on a resource is:
+There are 2 main ways to grant a service access to a resource:
+- [Identity-based policies](#identity-based-policies): Attach a policy on a service's IAM role which can access the resource.
+- [Resource-based policies](#resource-based-policies): Attach a policy on a resource's IAM role which allows the service to access the resource.

+Choosing one strategy over the other depends on your use case.
+That being said, some scenarios only accept one.
+For example, when configuring a lambda to be triggered by a schedule CRON job (i.e., Cloudwatch event), only the resource-based policy via an AWS lambda permission works.
+Go figure...

+#### Identity-based policies

+The standard way to configure allow a service to access a resource is to:
-1. Create a role that defines who (aka the principal) can use it.
+1. Create a role for the service trying to access the resource.
 In the example below, the role `lambda-role` can only be _assumed_ by the `lambda.amazonaws.com` principal.
 > Tip: Use `npx get-principals` to find the principal URI.
-2. Create a policy or used one of the existing [AWS Managed Policies](https://gist.github.com/gene1wood/55b358748be3c314f956).
+2. Create a policy that allows specific actions on that resource.
+Alternatively, use one of the existing [AWS Managed Policies](https://gist.github.com/gene1wood/55b358748be3c314f956).
 > Tip: Use `npx get-policies` to search AWS managed policies and get their ARN.
-3. Attach one or more policies (usually idendity-based policy) on that role to allow it to do specific actions.
+3. Associate the role with the policy.
-4. Reference that role on the resource.
+4. Attach the new role to the service.

 For example: